 The practicum consists of a 4-month placement at an external organization in the community, such as research institutes, government agencies, pharmaceutical companies, and contract research organizations (CROs).
 Occurring following coursework completion, the practicum allows students to gain practical expertise by applying knowledge and skills provided through the program to the real-world work setting.
 By devoting 30 hours per week for 13 weeks, students accumulate a total of 390 hours of experiential learning from the practicum.

-A list of practicum opportunities is sent to students during the Fall term.
-The practicum planning process begins at the mid-program in-person session (between Term 1 and Term 2).
+A list of practicum opportunities is sent to students early during the program.
 Students will meet with the program coordinator to discuss their interests and potential practicum sites.
-Interviews will be set up between students and their potential practicum sites to match students to their practicums.
+Typically, interviews will be set up between students and their potential practicum sites.

 - Am I required to have completed an undergraduate thesis to be eligible to apply?